 Many of us spend more time in our cars than in our beds.
-And while we do everything we can to keep our homes clean, what about keeping your car germ free?
+And while you may do everything you can to keep your home clean, do you sanitize your car?

 Your vehicle can be filled with all kinds of nasty stuff, in addition to the old french fry or lost banana peel that fell between the seats.
 And what about the germs spread by coughing and sneezing?

 Here’s a guide to making sure your vehicle is clean, inside and out.

 Let’s start with the basics – get out the vacuum and clean the carpets, seats and even the roof.
 Since you have the vacuum out, clean out the trunk and toss out unused stuff that just seems to accumulate.

 Once all the dirt is gone, it is time for a good interior wash.
 Mix up some mild dish soap and water and use a soft brush and use more of the suds than the actual liquid and brush away, getting into all the nooks and crannies.
 Wipe off surfaces with a microfiber cloth.
 There are also specialized interior cleaning products, although soap and water usually does the trick.

 Now that the car is clean let’s get to those germs.
 Disinfectant wipes that both clean and disinfect for all the surfaces that you touch, work well.
 If disinfectant wipes aren’t available use 70 percent isopropyl alcohol.